pgdagenais/keyboard-information/README.md

 # Keyboard Information

-In this repository I will try to track down all of the keyboard that I currently own.
+This repo is used for all the keyboard information that I want to share.

-The keyboards will be separated by switch type.
-At the moment I only have [Topre](https://deskthority.net/wiki/Topre_switch) keyboard.
+## Directory

-If I have any object that is also related to the keyboard company, I will also add it to the said list.
+In this repo I will create a directory of all of the keyboard that I currently own.

-This repo will also serve me to save good link that I would like to share/save.
+If I have any object that is also related to the keyboard and/or company, they  will also be added to the directory.

 ## Adding a new keyboard